-At the conclusion of this exercise, students will be able to use gestures to communicate about Miller Indices.
+At the conclusion of this exercise, students will be able to use gestures to communicate about crystallographic axes and Miller Indices.

 Context for Use

-This exercise follows a short lecture on Miller Indices and an assignment to determine Miller Indices of forms on wooden blocks, in an undergraduate Mineralogy course.
-It is intended to give students practice using Miller Indices to communicate about the orientations of surfaces.
+This exercise follows a short lecture on axial ratios and Miller Indices and an assignment to determine Miller Indices of forms on wooden blocks, in an undergraduate Mineralogy course.
+It is intended to give students practice using Miller Indices to communicate about the orientations of crystal faces.

 Description and Teaching Materials